'You did it for me': Serving others in times of tragedy

 How We Serve

-United Methodists continue to live out our faith every day through acts of loving service.
-We're active in our communities, reaching out to neighbors in need.
-Through our global connection of congregations and agencies, we participate in ministries thousands of miles from where we live.
-In our doing good, we seek to be a blessing to all the families of the earth.
+United Methodists around the world are active in our local communities, and through our global connection of congregations and agencies, we participate in ministries thousands of miles from where we live.

 Learn more by watching the video to the right and exploring the links below.